nabsul/k8s-ecr-login-renew/README.md

 ## Docker Images

-The tool is build for standard 64-bit Linux and ARM (Raspberry Pi).
-The latest images are:
+The tool is built for and supports the following Architectures:
+- `linux/amd64`
+- `linux/arm64`
+- `linux/arm/v7`

+If there is an achitecture that isnt supported you can request it [Here](https://github.com/nabsul/k8s-ecr-login-renew/issues).

+The latest image can be pulled by any supported Architecture:
+- `nabsul/k8s-ecr-login-renew:latest`

+Or by tag:
 - `nabsul/k8s-ecr-login-renew:v1.5`
-- `nabsul/k8s-ecr-login-renew:arm32v7-v1.5`

 ## Environment Variables